microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ### 🥈 : Using a local Devcontainer

-This repo comes with a Devcontainer configuration that will let you open a fully configured dev environment from your local Visual Studio Code, while still being completely isolated from the rest of your local machine configuration : No more dependancy conflict.
+This repository comes with a Devcontainer configuration that will let you open a fully configured dev environment from your local Visual Studio Code, while still being completely isolated from the rest of your local machine configuration : No more dependency conflict.
 Here are the required tools to do so :

 - [Git client][git-client]
 - [Docker Desktop][docker-desktop] running
 - [Visual Studio Code][vs-code] installed

-Start by cloning the Hands-on-lab-Serverless repo you just forked on your local Machine and open the local folder in Visual Studio Code.
+Start by cloning the Hands-on-lab-Azure-Managed-Redis repository you just forked on your local Machine and open the local folder in Visual Studio Code.
 Once you have cloned the repository locally, make sure Docker Desktop is up and running and open the cloned repository in Visual Studio Code.

 You will be prompted to open the project in a Dev Container.
 Click on `Reopen in Container`.